As most readers know, online ads are a big threat to both privacy and security.

 - Browser-based ad blockers – This is the most popular solution with ad blockers, such as uBlock Origin, being used by millions.
 The main drawback, however, is that these only work with supported browsers.
 Be careful when using free browser ad blockers – sometimes they are financed or built by the advertisers themselves.

 - Ad blocker through your router or device – Some routers also support ad blocking.
-Additionally, network ad blocking can be done through a device, such as an eBlocker or a Raspberry Pi running Pi-Hole.
+Additionally, network ad blocking can be done through a device, such as a Raspberry Pi running Pi-Hole.

 - VPN ad blockers – In this case the ad blocker works when you are connected to your VPN.
 I’ve seen three different ways that VPNs implement ad blockers: through the server network, through the VPN client, and through a browser add-on.
 We’ll discuss these further below.